lasse133/Rookie-Coders/docs/technical-docs/api-reference.md

 **Methods:** `POST`

 **Purpose:** Adds a new task to Part 1, Part 2 or one of the Sub Task Parts of the application.
+(Depending on where the user is adding it.)

-**Sample output:** Task has been to Application Part 1 or the other pages.
+**Sample output:** Task has been added to Application Part 1 or the other pages.

 ![Task added to Application Part 1](../assets/images/AddTask.PNG)